leopardslab/dunner-cookbook/recipes/go_github_release/README.md

 $ dunner init go_github_release
 ```

-This creates a dunner task file `.dunner.yml` and also `.goreleaser.yml` which contains Github Release information.
+This recipe creates a dunner task file `.dunner.yml` and also `.goreleaser.yml` which contains Github Release information.
 Edit it accordingly.

 To set the version of your project add git tag and push it to master branch remote.